 Alumni Highlight: Lynnsee Boyse, Construction Science

 This semester, we are highlighting alumni from each of our seven disciplines.
 This week, we talked to Lynnsee Boyse!
-Lynnsee graduated with a degree in Construction Science in 2012 and is now a Project Manager at JE Dunn in Oklahoma City.
+Lynnsee graduated with a degree in Construction Science in 2012 and is now a Project Manager at JE Dunn in Texas.
+Previously, she was a project manger for JE Dunn in Oklahoma City.

 What hooked you on a career in construction?